Control Design™ PID tuning tools let you tune single-loop control systems containing

 Simulink Control Design provides several approaches to tuning Simulink blocks, such as Transfer Fcn and PID Controller blocks.

 Use PID Tuner for interactive tuning of PID gains in a Simulink model containing a PID Controller or PID Controller (2DOF) block.

 Tune a PID controller to reduce overshoot in reference tracking or to improve rejection of a disturbance at the plant input.

-When you open PID Tuner from a controller block in a model that is referenced in one or more open models, you must specify which open model is the top-level model for linearization and tuning.
+When you open PID Tuner from a controller block in a model that is referenced in one or more open models, specify the top-level model for linearization and tuning.

 By default, PID Tuner linearizes your plant and designs a controller at the operating point specified by the initial conditions in your Simulink model.
-In some cases, this operating point can differ from the operating point for which you want to design a controller.
+Sometimes, this operating point differs from the operating point for which you want to design a controller.

 If your nonlinear Simulink model operates over a wide range of operating conditions, you can design an array of PID controllers for multiple model operating points.

 To implement gain-scheduled control using a family of PID controllers, create a lookup table that associates each plant operating point with the corresponding PID gains.

 Tune PID Controller (2DOF) blocks to achieve both good setpoint tracking and good disturbance rejection.